Comment by alasdair_

 It's also worth noting that it's significantly easier to find the mistakes someone has made that could lead to their identity if you already know their identity.

-• DabbyDabberson a day ago
+• DabbyDabberson 10 months ago

 Its important to realize that TOR is primarily funded and controlled by the US Navy.
 The US benefits from the TOR being private.